Panel 1: Decentering Planning

 Mona Fawaz, Professor in Urban Studies and Planning, American University of Beirut

-Scholars in this panel asks us to re-think planning and its actors outside the normative planning box, by attending to spatial and temporal disjunctures, uprisings, political movements, displacements, mobilities, and everyday urban life.
+Scholars in this panel asked us to re-think planning and its actors outside the normative planning box, by attending to spatial and temporal disjunctures, uprisings, political movements, displacements, mobilities, and everyday urban life.
 How can we understand the making of our cities by undocumented immigrants, formerly colonized populations, religious organizations, civil society movements, and the simple majority of people who produce, negotiate, contest, and transform cities?
 And how can the field of planning incorporate contested pasts and alternative futures into the planning process and its imaginations?

 Panel 2 Decolonizing Planning